kubernetes/website/docs/user-guide/replication-controller/index.md

 the same schema as a [pod](/docs/user-guide/pods/), except it is nested and does not have an `apiVersion` or `kind`.

-In addition to required fields for a Pod, a pod template in a job must specify appropriate labels (see [pod selector](#pod-selector) and an appropriate restart policy.
+In addition to required fields for a Pod, a pod template in a Replication Controller must specify appropriate labels (see [pod selector](#pod-selector)) and an appropriate restart policy.

 Only a [`RestartPolicy`](/docs/user-guide/pod-states/) equal to `Always` is allowed, which is the default if not specified.